OfficeDev/hands-on-labs/O3653/O3653-17 Users and Groups/lab.md

         string authority = string.Format(aadInstance, tenantID, "");
         SessionTokenCache tokenCache = new SessionTokenCache(userObjId, HttpContext);

-        // Create an authHelper using the the app Id and secret and the token cache AuthHelper authHelper = new AuthHelper(authority,appId,appSecret,tokenCache);
+        // Create an authHelper using the the app Id and secret and the token cache.
+        AuthHelper authHelper = new AuthHelper(authority,appId,appSecret,tokenCache);

-        // Request an accessToken and provide the original redirect URL from sign-in GraphServiceClient client = new GraphServiceClient(new DelegateAuthenticationProvider(async (request) => {
+        // Request an accessToken and provide the original redirect URL from sign-in.
+        GraphServiceClient client = new GraphServiceClient(new DelegateAuthenticationProvider(async (request) =>
+        {
             string accessToken = await authHelper.GetUserAccessToken(Url.Action("Index", "Home", null, Request.Url.Scheme));